 Learners will therefore be required to gain an understanding of the principles of child development and observation including any ethical issues relating to child observation, and they will be required to demonstrate their ability to carry out child observations and assessments, supporting these observations with other evidence and evaluating the outcomes.

-- written assignment

-- question and answer

-- professional discussion

-- presentation

-- case study

-- reflective journal
+Recommended assessment methods include: written assignment, question and answer, professional discussion, presentation, case study and reflective journal.